Tuttle Creek Lake

-The base of the dam is bordered by Tuttle Creek State Park, which features 1200 acre of recreational areas, including nature trails, camping sites, and an artificial beach.
-The state park also hosted the Country Stampede Music Festival every summer from 1996 to 2018.
+The base of the dam is bordered by Tuttle Creek State Park, which features 1200 acre of recreational areas, including nature trails, camping sites, cabins, and an artificial beach.
+The state park also hosted the Country Stampede music festival every summer from 1996 to 2018, and the Rock The Plains music festival starting in 2025.

 Geography

 Excluding the 8.5 mi of narrow valley below the dam, the project manages the drainage of the entire watershed of the Big Blue River, an area of 9,628 sqmi that ranges from just north of Manhattan to the Platte River.

 The border between Riley County (on the west) and Pottawatomie County (on the east) is submerged underneath the lake.
 The dam is roughly two miles north of Manhattan, Kansas, and is crossed by Kansas Highway 13.
 Near the river delta at the lake's northern end, a bridge carrying Kansas Highway 16 spans the lake.